-Built in the 1760s, the Old Exchange Building and Provost Dungeon was and still is a public building – first as a customs house, then a exchange, barracks and prison – it now offers a guided tour through the building discussing Charleston’s history.
-Essential for anyone interested in the development of this historical port town and it’s role in the Revolutionary War and Civil War is to visit the Old Exchange Building & Provost Dungeon.
+Built in the 1760s, the Old Exchange Building and Provost Dungeon was and still is a public building – first as a customs house, then an exchange, barracks, and prison.

 Entrance to the building includes a self-guided visit to the museum on two floors and a docent-led tour on one floor.
 The docent tour is about 30 minutes long.